lucacrino/WA_mining_project/README.md

 regulators and policy-makers who need to track activity levels, identify idle assets and monitor new project proposals flowing through the system.

-- Deep-diving into MINEDEX resource estimates, revealing where the highest-grade and largest undeveloped deposits sit, how resource confidence levels compare across commodities, and which regions offer the best exploration upside.
-Built for investors, geologists and strategic planners.

-- Tracking actual production output across active WA mines and commodity-level performance benchmarking.
-Essential for operations managers, royalty forecasters and corporate strategists.

 ## 📂 Repository Structure